Consolidated Reports of Condition

 Why Do Consolidated Reports of Condition Matter?

 Every national bank, state member bank, and insured nonmember bank is obligated by its primary federal regulator (usually the FDIC or the Office of Thrift Supervision) to file Consolidated Reports of Condition as of the end of the last day of a calendar quarter.
-Consolidated Reports of Condition provide an objects of comparison to analysts, investors, state regulators, and the public for compare institutions to each other.
+Consolidated Reports of Condition provide an object of comparison to analysts, investors, state regulators, and the public for compare institutions to each other.